Lim Peng Siang: Career

+Lim also invested over Straits $1 million to establish the Ho Hong Portland Cement Works at Ulu Pandan in 1918.
+Designed by American engineer James Cecil Muir, the factory was one of the earliest attempts to establish large-scale modern cement production in Singapore.

-In 1914, Lim founded the Ho Hong Steamship Company Ltd. He sold most of his shares in Ho Hong Steamship to the Oversea Chinese Banking Corporation in 1936.
+In 1913, Lim founded the Ho Hong Steamship Company Ltd. He sold most of his shares in Ho Hong Steamship to the Oversea Chinese Banking Corporation in 1936.

 Lim founded the Chinese Commercial Bank in 1912 together with other members of the Singapore Hokkien business community.
 Together with Lim Boon Keng, Seow Poh Leng and others, he founded the Ho Hong Bank in 1917.
 In 1932, Chinese Commercial Bank and Ho Hong Bank merged with the Oversea-Chinese Bank to form the Oversea-Chinese Banking Corporation.

 By the 1910s, Ho Hong Group was the most diversified group of companies in Malaya.
 Companies in the group founded by Lim included Ho Hong Steamship Co.
 Ltd., Ho Hong Oil Mills Ltd., Ho Hong Parboiled Rice Mill, Ho Hong Bank Ltd., and the Ho Hong Portland Cement Works Ltd. He also had plans for a bucket-making factory, and for the reclamation and development of several big pieces of swampy land in a big industrial area in the immediate neighbourhood of Singapore Town.

 Public life

 Lim was involved in the formation of the Singapore Chinese Chamber of Commerce, and was its president from 1913 to 1916, except for 1914 when he was vice president.
 He was a member of the Chinese Advisory Board between 1921 and 1941, as one of the representatives of the Hokkien community.
 Along with his brother, he was an honourable chairperson of the Hong Kong Fujian Chamber of Commerce between 1930 and 1941.

-Lim was also a director of a number of public companies, including the Central Engine Works Ltd. and the Central Motors Ltd. He was also a Justice of the Peace.
+Lim was a director of several public companies, including Central Engine Works (Chop Hong Chang Keok), an engineering firm comprising Western engineers and iron founders.
+He was a Justice of the Peace, a title noted in reports as early as 1936 describing him as one of Singapore's "greatest magnates."

+During the Great Depression, Lim undertook major financial restructuring to preserve his industrial enterprises.
+He sold his shipping interests to the Straits Steamship Company for Straits $900,000 and used these proceeds, together with family capital, to reorganize Ho Hong Oil Mills in 1931.

+However, technological limitations affected some ventures.
+The Ho Hong Portland Cement Works closed in 1932 after imported American machinery could not process locally available sea coral efficiently as they lacked the chemical properties, particularly viscosity, required for cement production.

 In his later years, he was less active in public life, and declined the offer of a seat on the Legislative Council several times, in order to concentrate on his industrial work.